BasedLinux/bsd/doc/manual/source/language/operators.md

 Evaluation of the following numeric operations throws an evaluation error:
 - Division by zero
-- Integer overflow, that is, any operation yielding a result outside of the representable range of [Nix language integers](./syntax.md#number-literal)
+- Integer overflow, that is, any operation yielding a result outside of the representable range of [Bsd language integers](./syntax.md#number-literal)

 See also [Comparison] and [Equality].